Causes, Symptoms and Treatments of Fungal Toenails

 By far the most efficient treatment is the Lacuna method.
 The name ‘Lacuna’ is very apt, derived from the Latin, meaning hole or gap, the process involves drilling a series of very small holes through the outer nail plate.
 These holes allow an appropriate antifungal solution to access the infection source below the plate.
 The nail is already effectively ‘dead’ and the holes will remain visible, but will grow out naturally with the new nail growth.

 Only a skilled practitioner can diagnose and prefer to the patient the correct form of treatment and curative product.
-Caught early by your local podiatrist, the correct treatment can be administered.
+Caught early by your local foot health practitioner, the correct treatment can be administered.
 As an alternative to the Lacuna method, your practitioner may opt to thin, or debride, the nail.
 This will remove much of the dead matter and reduce the thickness of the nail.
 Note, debriding or drilling of the nails should not be undertaken by anyone that has not been fully trained in the process.

 The thinning of the nail will allow the selected anti-fungal solution to more easily penetrate the nail surface and reach the infected area under the nail surface.